Sagar-Kap/SagarKapoor.EU/content/posts/headless-ubuntu-boot-pi4-from-usb.md

 ### SSH-ing into your Pi

-Again you can use various softwares that allow you to SSH into a device remotely, But like Linux, you can now do it from Windows Terminal as well.
+Again you can use various softwares that allow you to SSH into a device remotely, but like Linux, you can now do it from Windows Terminal as well.
 If you have not yet heard of or used Windows Terminal, here is a good <a href= "https://bit.ly/3paAg5t" style = "color : teal;" target = "_blank"><strong>reason</strong></a> to set it up.

 In the Windows Terminal simply type `ssh ubuntu@<The IP address of the Pi>` and you will receive a message something like: